oceanum/rompy-ww3/docs/index.md

 - **No Redundant Interfaces**: Eliminates wrapper methods that just return objects
 - **Type Safety**: Union types for flexible grid handling
 - **Modern Python**: Built with Pydantic V2 for validation and type hints
+- **Component-Based Architecture**: NEW - Dedicated component models for each WW3 control file

 ## Installation